kubeflow/blog/_posts/2021-10-13-unified-training-operator-release.md

 author: "Johnu George, Jiaxin Shan, Josh Bottum"
 ---

 The Kubeflow Training Operator Working Group introduced several enhancements in the recent Kubeflow 1.4 release.
 The most significant was the introduction of the new unified [training operator](https://github.com/kubeflow/training-operator) that enables Kubernetes custom resources (CR) for many of the popular training frameworks: Tensorflow, Pytorch, MXNet and XGboost.
-In addition, the `tf-operatory` repository has been renamed to `training-operator`.
+In addition, the `tf-operator` repository has been renamed to `training-operator`.

 This single operator provides several valuable benefits: